heritage-happenings/heritage-happenings.github.io/pages/Letter-to-My-Younger-Self.md

 Felicitations on having made it to 90.
 Given my evil ways, I never imagined you could get here.

-Here is what I imagine got you here:
+Here are some practices that I imagine helped you to arrive here:

 * Walk 5,000 steps a day - or some distance that you can track
 * Establish maintain simple rules that you obey about food and drink
 * Decide a time when anything goes.
-Life expectancy less than three years??
+Perhaps: Life expectancy less than three years??
 * Get a hearing aid and know how to use it
-* Be able to walk with a walker, cane handrail and unassisted
+* Be able to walk with a walker, cane, handrail and unassisted
 * You have coaches for fitness, diet and health
 * You are up to date with technology
 * You have an engaged dialog with one or more people every day